SALMON-A-RAMA Rules **UNDER REVIEW**

 Prize list will be available on the SALMON-A-RAMA website.
 Contest prize list is subject to revision as late prizes may be contributed and may be slotted according to policy as set by the prize committee to enhance the prize list.

-Prize ceremonies will be held on July 21, 2019, starting at approximately 1 PM CST on the SALMON-A-RAMA grounds.
+Prize ceremonies will be held on July 18, 2021 starting at approximately 1 PM CST.

-All prize money will be mailed to each winner within 30 days of the end of the tournament provided all federal, state, and local paperwork has been submitted to the Salmon-a--committee.
-Paperwork must be completed within 14 days of completion of tournamet or prizes can be forfeited.
+All prize money will be mailed to each winner within 30 days of the end of the tournament provided all federal, state, and local paperwork has been submitted to the Salmon-a-Rama committee.
+All prizes must be claimed within 60 days of the end of the contest or the prize will be forfeited.
+All IRS W-9 paperwork must be completed within 10 days of completion of tournament or prizes can be forfeited.

 The official daily standings will be determined at the end of each day.
 The SALMON-A-RAMA website (www.salmon-a-rama.com) has the official standings.

-Every participant will be eligible for the Super Raffle which will be on the closing Sunday.
-To be eligible for the Super Raffle, all SALMON-A-RAMA participants must pick up their raffle tickets on July 20-21at the SALMON-A-RAMA grounds prior to the Super Raffle on Sunday at See www.salmon-a-rama.com for more details.
+The Super Raffle will be open to the public, which will be on the closing Sunday.
+To be eligible for the Super Raffle, all participants must purchase their raffle tickets on July 10th-18th at the SALMON-A-RAMA grounds prior to the Super Raffle on Sunday at See www.salmon-a-rama.com for more details.

-- All participants further agree to hold Salmon Unlimited of Wisconsin, its officers, tournament committee, sponsors and volunteers harmless from any liability for damage incurred as a result of participation in the Tournament, in whatever form or manner said liabilities or damages might be incurred
+All participants further agree to hold Salmon Unlimited of Wisconsin, its officers, tournament committee, sponsors and volunteers harmless from any liability for damage incurred as result of participation in the Tournament, in whatever form or manner said liabilities or damages might be incurred.